-3.6.3 Student Health Services
+6.4.3 Student Health Services

 LECOM provides excellent general health care services for its students enrolled in the Highmark Blue Cross/Blue Shield Community Blue Student Insurance Plan.
-It is mandatory for all students to have healthcare coverage through LECOM's student policy, unless covered by their parent's or spouse's employer's health insurance. (see Section 4.3.5).
+All online MMS students have the option to have healthcare coverage through LECOM's student policy, unless covered by their parent's or spouse's employer's health insurance.
+(See Section 4.3.5).

 In Erie, LECOM, through its partners at Millcreek Community Hospital and Medical Associates of Erie provides excellent general health care services for students with no co-pay using the Highmark Blue Cross/Blue Shield Community Blue student insurance coverage.
-All students are required to carry the student policy unless covered by a parent's or spouse's insurance. (see Section 4.3.5).
 If a student's family physician is not in the area or not available, students requiring more immediate attention may opt to visit the Plaza 38 Medical Center near the Erie campus.